Understanding the Differences Between a Proxy vs. VPN?

 People often refer to virtual private networks (VPNs) and proxy servers interchangeably.
 Both of these cybersecurity tools hide user identities and allow you to access geo-restricted content from anywhere, but there are significant differences between VPNs and proxy servers.

-This guide defines VPNs and proxy servers, looks at the differences between proxy vs. VPN, and explains when you should choose either option.
-It is designed to point you in the right direction, whether you’re trying to choose between them for personal or business use.
+This guide defines VPNs and proxy servers, looks at the differences between proxy vs. VPN, and explains when each option would work best in your specific situations.
+We’ll try to point you in the right direction for either personal or business use.

 Overview of Proxy Servers